 How did I choose the combinations?

 I tried to mix it up, but had to make some arbitrary decisions.
 For instance, I could have picked Baskerville, Caslon, Garamond, or Minion, etc. (all serif typefaces) to go with Futura (a sans serif typeface).
 I simply choose to spread them out amongst themselves, keeping the use of repeats down to a minimum.

-BTW: The Big Book of Font Combinations wants you to stop by and check out its samples.
-So many fonts, so little time...
+Hey, type nerd: The Big Book of Font Combinations wants you to stop by and check it out.
+17% off right now!

 You may love some of these combinations and hate others, or be unphased by yet others (or you may think I dwell on this too much).
 However, this is not a fair fight.
 Pretty much any two fonts can be balanced out and made to work with each other in some type of context.
 Our context here was strictly delimited, and so any of these combinations might warrant further experimentation for even better results.